ArgonneDetectorGroup/anl_fridge_control/README.rst

 He10 system; it is not designed to be used with the ADR cryostat housed in Building 360, although certain parts of the codes are intended to be universally applicable to certain types of hardware (these cases are noted in the following sections).
-The measurement and analysis codes are inteded for use with the SPT-3G detectors and readout electronics, and work with algorithms stored in other repositories, such as pydfmux.
+The measurement and analysis codes are intended for use with the SPT-3G detectors and readout electronics, and work with algorithms stored in other repositories, such as pydfmux.